bajinsheng/SGFuzz/README.md

 5. **Prevalence of State Variables**.
 Top-50 most widely used open-source protocol implementations define state variables with named constants.
 (Appendix.4)

 ## Prerequistities
-We have integrated our code into the FuzzBench framework, so the dependencies of FuzzBench are enough to evaluate our code.
+We have integrated our code into the FuzzBench framework, so the dependencies of FuzzBench are necessary to evaluate our code.
 Please refer to the following commands to install and configure the FuzzBench.
 ```shell
 git clone https://github.com/bajinsheng/SGFuzz_Fuzzbench